May 9, 2013

 SSAE, SOC 2 & SOC 3 reporting standards

-So now, I thought it might be worth a refresh of some key SSAE, SOC 2 and SOC 3 points, thoughts and opinions.
-So then:
+So now, I thought it might be worth a refresh of some key SSAE, SOC 2, and SOC 3 points, thoughts, and opinions.

 • SSAE 16 or SOC 1 is basically a replacement for what was known as SAS70.
 With this report, an auditor will evaluate controls as defined by the service provider and offer an opinion.
 Depending on how rigorously the service provider tests, the report may be extremely valuable or not that helpful to the service provider’s customers.